Ganesh-xvi/BIG-MART-SALES-PREDICTION-USING-OLS-METHOD/README.md

 4.Adjust parameters or features as needed to improve the model's performance.

-## Conclusion

-The development of a machine learning model for sales prediction at BigMart stores is a forward-looking approach to retail management.
-It aligns with the industry's shift toward data-driven strategies and provides a foundation for optimizing inventory management, enhancing sales strategies, and ultimately improving profitability.
-The success of this project offers a glimpse into the potential of predictive analytics in retail and the benefits it can bring to both businesses and customers.
 ## Dataset Link

 (Shape of data - Rows:1048575 and columns:17)

 https://www.kaggle.com/datasets/amandb/big-mart-sales-analysis/data